michael-popa/portfolio/README.md

 ### Navigating Omic Changes by Radiation Therapy in High-Grade Glioma/Glioblastoma - _National Cancer Institute_

 Performed feature extraction, selection and engineering on multi-omic (proteomic, metabolomic) data from patients with pathology proven glioblastoma, a grade 4 brain tumor/glioma.
 This is in conjunction with research and development of AI models that can assist in revealing potential serum biomarkers, in addition to prediction of tumor characteristics (size, location, morphology, etc.) and patient outcomes.

+The high-dimensional dataset consisted of 6,015 metabolomic features with only 214 patient serum samples.

 <img src="images/Figure 1 NCI.jpg?raw=true" />